albumidentify/albumidentify/README.markdown

 lots of CDs at once, it can be more efficient to do it in steps.

 We've included a couple of scripts to make ripping and encoding CDs a bit easier.
-These are shell scripts that rely on several binaries that will need to be installed through your distribution.
+These are python scripts that rely on several binaries that will need to be installed through your distribution.
 They are:

 *  cdrdao